raul-fernando-mendoza/exams/exams-app/README.md

 #use to deploy the app
 firebase deploy

-#use to run the emulator
+#use to run the emulator activate the emulator mode in environment.ts
 firebase emulators:start